NODERSSeptimA/cosmos-voting-bot/README.md

 1. Start the bot:
     ```sh
-    npm start
+    npm run dev
     ```

-2. The bot will connect to the database, start monitoring proposals, and log messages to the console.
+2. The bot will create a SQLite database, start monitoring proposals, and log messages to the console.

 ## Configuration